Stefafrontani/smalls-web-client/README.md

 ## Requirements and Installation:

-1) Download and install python and pip:
+1) Download and install:
 [node](https://nodejs.org/es/download/)

 2) Install all the project dependencies
-In the root of the project run *$ npm install pipenv*
+In the root of the project run *$ npm install*

 ## Running the server